 As a parent, the most important thing in your life is protecting the time you have with your children.
 In order to protect your parental rights and establish a parenting plan that protects the best interests of your children, it is useful to understand standard possession and expanded standard possession in Texas.

 Custody is one of the most emotionally charged and contentious issues between parents who are getting divorced or who are not married at the time that their child is born.
-Although an incredibly complex issue, with help, you can find a solution to your custody and visitation concerns that is both sustainable and beneficial to every member of your family.
+Although an incredibly complex issue, with help, you can find a solution to your child custody and visitation concerns that is both sustainable and beneficial to every member of your family.

 What should you know about possession and your parental rights?